-15.2.4 Bad Request (400)
+16.2.4 Bad Request (400)

-If you receive a Bad Request (400) when trying to access SFM, your SFM_HOST environment variable is not configured correctly.
+If you receive a Bad Request (400) when trying to access SFM, your SFM_HOSTNAME environment variable is not configured correctly.
+Check what SFM_HOSTNAME is set to in .env, and update and restart (docker-compose stop ui then docker-compose up -d) if necessary.
 For more information, see ALLOWED HOSTS.

-15.2.5 Social Network Login Failure for Twitter
+16.2.5 Social Network Login Failure for Twitter